Apple Watch comparison: Which one is right for you?

 Which Apple smartwatch is the best fitness tracker?

-That extra durability—and the additional colorways—will cost you, though.
-The stainless steel case models start at $699, while the titanium version starts at $799.
-If you plan to keep one Watch for a long time, however, the additional durability may be worth it.
+Of course, that extra durability—and the additional colorways—will cost you.
+The stainless steel case models start at $699, and the Apple Watch Ultra costs $799.
+If you plan to keep one watch for a long time, the additional durability may be worth it.
 That said, you shouldn’t worry about your watch being highly fragile if you don’t.

 Do you need cellular data on the Apple Watch?

 When making your own Apple Watch comparison, whether or not you need cellular data is a major feature difference between models.
-If you’re buying a Apple Watch Series 3, you won’t have to worry about this choice.
-Apple doesn’t offer that model with cellular connectivity.
-For the Apple Watch 6 and SE, however, you’ll have to make the choice.
-The Watch itself costs more with cellular built-in: It’s a $50 premium for the SE and an extra $100 on the Watch 6.
+The Watch itself costs more with cellular built-in: it’s a $50 premium for the SE and an extra $100 on the Series 8.
 Then you’ll have to factor in the cost of the data itself.
 Most carriers will charge you about $10 per month extra to add basic data to your Watch.
 Definitely check with your carrier for compatibility before making a purchase.

 That extra expense may be worth it for some people because it allows them to use many Apple Watch features without having to lug around an iPhone.
 So, if you go running without a phone, you can still make calls and listen to music from streaming services.